willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 Keiter, H., 2015.
 Alternatives to the FEN notation. [online] Chess Stack Exchange.
 Available at: <https://chess.stackexchange.com/questions/8500/alternatives-to-the-fen-notation> [Accessed 18 May 2022].

 Chessprogramming.org.
 2022.
 Transposition Table - Chessprogramming wiki. [online] Available at: <https://www.chessprogramming.org/Transposition_Table> [Accessed 18 May 2022].

+Lynn, E., 2021.
+What is the difference between statically typed and dynamically typed languages?. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/1517582/what-is-the-difference-between-statically-typed-and-dynamically-typed-languages#:~:text=Statically%20typed%20languages%3A%20each%20variable,already%20known%20at%20compile%20time.&text=Dynamically%20typed%20languages%3A%20variables%20can,is%20defined%20at%20run%20time.> [Accessed 19 May 2022].

+Saba, S., 2015.
+9 Anti-Patterns Every Programmer Should Be Aware Of. [online] Sahandsaba.com.
+Available at: <https://sahandsaba.com/nine-anti-patterns-every-programmer-should-be-aware-of-with-examples.html> [Accessed 19 May 2022].